The Constitution of the Texas Federation of College Republicans

 No club may charter as a Super-club between State Conventions.

-A chartering committee shall be appointed by the newly elected State Chairman before the first called SCREC meeting, for the purpose of chartering new chapters outside of the annual convention.
+A chartering committee shall be composed of each RVC and the Executive Director, for the purpose of chartering new chapters outside of the annual convention.

-In order to be eligible for consideration by the TFCR credentialing process, a chapter’s members must:
+In order to be eligible for consideration by the TXFCR credentialing process, a chapter’s members must:

 Be currently enrolled students at the University/College where the chapter is federated.

-All requirements of membership must be renewed annually to expire at the convening of the annual TFCR state convention.
+All requirements of membership must be renewed annually to expire at the convening of the annual TXFCR state convention.

-All above-mentioned membership requirements apply only for TFCR credentialing purposes; chapters may define membership as they see fit for their own internal purposes.
+All above-mentioned membership requirements apply only for TXFCR credentialing purposes; chapters may define membership as they see fit for their own internal purposes.

-Any federated chapter may chose to leave the TFCR through official means by submitting a petition signed by 2/3 of the chapter officers, the chapter sponsors, and a majority vote of any regularly scheduled chapter meeting.
-The Chairman of the TFCR and the chapter’s Regional Vice Chairman must be notified one (1) week before the vote, and the State must be allowed to have a representative of the TFCR to speak to the assembled membership and the chapter advisor.
+Any federated chapter may choose to leave the TXFCR through official means by submitting a petition signed by 2/3 of the chapter officers, the chapter sponsors, and a majority vote of any regularly scheduled chapter meeting.
+The Chairman of the TXFCR and the chapter’s Regional Vice Chairman must be notified one (1) week before the vote, and the State must be allowed to have a representative of the TXFCR to speak to the assembled membership and the chapter advisor.

-Any federated chapter will be automatically considered inactive after two (2) full semesters of non-attendance to TFCR events.
+Any federated chapter will be automatically considered inactive after two (2) full semesters of non-attendance to TXFCR statewide events.

-Inactive chapters loose the power to vote, be counted in quorum, and lose all TFCR benefits.
+Inactive chapters lose the power to vote, be counted in quorum, and lose all TXFCR benefits.

 ARTICLE IV: STATE OFFICERS

-There shall be four (4) TFCR state officers: Chairman, Vice-Chairman, Secretary, and Treasurer.
-There may also be an Executive Director and Directorate, including but not limited to Political Director, Fundraising Director, Public Relations Director, and Director of Technologies, appointed by the State Chairman and confirmed by a simple majority of the State Officer Board.
+There shall be four (4) TXFCR elected state officers: Chairman, Vice-Chairman, Secretary, and Treasurer.
+There may also be a cabinet, including but not limited to Political Director, Public Relations Director, and Director of Technologies, appointed by the State Chairman.

 All state officers must continue to be members in good standing with a federated college chapter unless they graduate after completing one long academic term following their election or appointment to fill a vacancy.